Transport in Preston: Stagecoach

 Stagecoach offered lower fares on busier routes, but unlike Preston Bus gave change.
 Preston Bus however had a 'Fast Fare' system where there were set fares, and no change was given, therefore making sure that all buses arrived on time, as often before the Bus Drivers had problems with issuing change, and that delayed buses.

 But Stagecoach Preston Citi's strongest service was the Citi 3 to Penwortham.
 So Preston Bus offered change on this service only.

 In June 2008, both companies were agreed to a code of Practice by the Traffic Commissioner.
 However, competition continued.

 In December 2008, it had been announced that Stagecoach had approached Preston Bus with a possible sale.
 The sale was signed on 23 January 2009, for a sale of £10.4 million but the only change was that tickets were accepted on both buses.

 In March, they merged to form Stagecoach in Preston, with an extensive network of services in the Preston sub-area.
 Since then, there have been more additions to the fleet, and some of the smaller and older buses have been sold.

 In May 2009, The Office of Fair Trading announced that it was referring the merger to the Competition Commission.

 In September 2009, the Competition Commission announced that a good way to keep competition in Preston for the interest of Passengers was to give a grant to another operator (e.g. First, Arriva, Transdev), to start operations in Preston.

 On 11 November 2009, the Competition Commission announced that they would be requesting Stagecoach in Preston to sell some of its routes, a minimal amount of its fleet and one of its two depots.
 There have been complaints about this.

 Stagecoach in Lancashire operate some services from Chorley & Bolton and used to operate 'The Fylde Villager', services from Fleetwood to Preston Bus Station and Kirkham.
 But these were passed to Cumfybus and Coastal Coaches, who now operate these services subsidised by Lancashire County Council with Optare Solos.

 Stagecoach in Lancaster operates the 40/41 service from Morecambe to Preston via Lancaster & Garstang.

 Preston Bus

 Preston Bus is a major operator of bus routes in the city.
 Established in 1904, it was subsequently run by the local council until a buyout in 1993.
 It was part of Stagecoach from 2009 until 2011, when it was sold to Rotala.

 Other local services

-Blackburn Bus Company operates services to Preston from Skipton, Clitheroe and Blackburn.
+Blackburn Bus Company operates the Hotline service 152 to Preston from Burnley and Blackburn.

 National services

-Preston Bus Station is a stop for longer distance services operated by National Express, Megabus, Eurolines and Stagecoach Express.
+Preston Bus Station is a stop for longer distance services operated by National Express and Flixbus.